sfu-dhil/ceww-docs/source/install.rst

   grant all on ceww.* to ceww@localhost;
   set password for ceww@localhost = password('hotpockets');

-Pass the database parameters to the 'parameters.yml' file under the 'ceww/app/config/'.
+.. note:: Composer should ask for these automatically when installing the dependencies.
+In case if it doesn't, you can later pass the database parameters to the 'parameters.yml' file under the 'ceww/app/config/' manually.

-4. `Install composer`_ if it isn't already installed somewhere.
+4. `Install Composer`_ if it isn't already installed somewhere.
 Make sure you do a global installation

-5. Install the composer dependencies (make sure the working directory is 'ceww').
+5. Install the Composer dependencies (make sure the working directory is 'ceww').
 Composer will ask for some configuration variables during installation.

 .. code-block:: bash

   composer install --no-dev -o

-Sometimes composer runs out of memory.
+Sometimes Composer runs out of memory.
 If that happens, try this alternate.

 .. code-block:: bash